 The number one rule of using colour is never to rely solely on colour to convey meaning.
 Colour blind learners may not be able to see any difference in the colours or shades that you chose.
 Instead, circle, use arrows, bold or texture – and keep it simple.

 Some colour combinations are difficult to read (avoid green and red/pink).
 Use a light, off-white, single colour background and dark, contrasting lettering.
-I tend to play safe and use minimal colours and good old dark grey or black letters.
+I tend to play safe and use minimal colours and good old dark grey, black or navy letters.

 In many countries, it can be challenging to include people who identify as LGBT+ within materials, but there are ways to do so subtly.
 For example, you could have a dialogue about two men living together and leave their reason for doing so open to interpretation.
 In the same way, a text message conversation between two women regarding childcare arrangements could be between friends, sisters or partners.
 You could also consider using gender neutral names - for example Sam and Alex being in a relationship.

-One of the best ways to make learning accessible is by drawing!
-A simple drawing can help make rubrics clearer, check understanding and ensure classroom communication is clear.
+One of the best ways to make learning accessible is by using visuals and graphic facilitation techniques!
+A simple drawing or image can help make rubrics clearer, check understanding and ensure classroom communication is clear.
 A whiteboard full of text could be overwhelming, but add some simple drawings and it becomes an engaging, supportive memory aid.

 This blog post only touches the surface of accessibility.
 For more information, I recommend the following: